 The book was adapted into a film with Pet Sematary (1989) by director Mary Lambert from a script from King himself with Dale Midkiff as Louis, Denise Crosby as Rachel and Fred Gwynne perfectly cast as Jud.
 This was okay translation of the book if never a standout classic in the same way that people regard the book as the scariest of King’s works.
 Mary Lambert went on to direct a sequel with Pet Sematary II (1992) with teenager Edward Furlong bringing his late mother back.

 2017 brought a huge renaissance of Stephen King adaptations, boosted by the massive box-office success of the remake of It (2017).
-This seemed to precipitate a spate of other adaptations that has so far included films like The Dark Tower (2017), 1922 (2017), Gerald’s Game (2017) and the upcoming Shining sequel Doctor Sleep (2019), and tv series such as The Mist (2017), Mr. Mercedes (2017-9), Castle Rock (tv series, 2018– ) and Creepshow (2019- ) and announced tv adaptations of The Stand, The Dark Tower and The Eyes of the Dragon.
+This seemed to precipitate a spate of other adaptations that has so far included films like The Dark Tower (2017), 1922 (2017), Gerald’s Game (2017) and the Shining sequel Doctor Sleep (2019), and tv series such as The Mist (2017), Mr. Mercedes (2017-9), Castle Rock (tv series, 2018– ) and Creepshow (2019- ) and announced tv adaptations of The Stand, The Dark Tower and The Eyes of the Dragon.
 That’s aside from the long list of King adapted works we have had over the preceding five decades – see bottom of the page.

 Pet Sematary comes from the directing duo of Kevin Kölsch and Dennis Widmeyer.
 The two had previously collaborated on Postcards from the Future: The Chuck Palahniuk Documentary (2003) and the thriller Absence (2009) and then had a reasonable word of mouth success with the strange Hollywood horror Starry Eyes (2014).
 They also directed the Valentine’s Day episode of the horror anthology Holidays (2016).
 The remake is produced by Lorenzo di Bonaventura, the big name Hollywood producer mostly known for the Transformers films.
-The screenplay comes from Jeff Buhler who also wrote the Clive Barker adaptation The Midnight Meat Train (2008), the remake of Jacob’s Ladder (2019) and The Prodigy (2019), as well as created/produced the George R.R.
+The screenplay comes from Jeff Buhler who also wrote the Clive Barker adaptation The Midnight Meat Train (2008), the remake of Jacob’s Ladder (2019), The Prodigy (2019) and The Grudge (2020), as well as created/produced the George R.R.
 Martin adapted tv series Nightflyers (2018) and directed the horror film Insanitarium (2008).

 Pet Sematary did not get a very good reception when it came out.
 A good deal of this is to do with audience’s reaction to one principal change to the story, which I will discuss in depth below.
 The surprise about the new version in watching it is that, bar this one change, it is otherwise extremely faithful to the Stephen King source novel.
 There are times you feel like the writers have just cut-and-pasted whole sections from the book – Jud saving Ellie from the bee sting; her fears about death; Victor Pascow’s entrance and warnings of “don’t cross the barrier”; Pascow’s reappearances to Louis in a dream and Louis waking to find he has muddy feet; the backstory of the Pet Sematary with Jud describing how he resurrected his dog Sniffer and Louis looking online and finding the story of Timothy Bateman, the history of the unclaimed Indian lands and talk of the wendigo; mention made of how the burial ground twists things to make it desirable to go out there; Louis drugging Jud.
 Even the description of the Pet Sematary with its graves in whorl patterns, the barrier made up of fallen branches, the journey through the woods with Louis stepping in something watery, hearing things in woods and the ascent up the stairs to the burial ground has been taken directly from the way King describes it in the book.
 What is noticeable about this is that none of this is present in the 1989 film, which actually had a script by King himself.